bucs110a0spring22/final-project-python-gang/README.md

 ## Testing *(Software Lead)*

 In our testing strategy, we planned to run the random feature one by one as we implemented each of the 3 clothing classes.
 Although it is not a class, the background was the very first function we implemented along with the desired screen size.
 After we were able to run the background and screen sucessfully we moved on.
-The shirt class was the first coded and ran multiple times by each of us to check for errors.
+The shirt class was the first coded and ran multiple times using a user-based test to check for errors.
 We did this for each class before moving onto the next.

 ## ATP